alex75ita/Timesheets-Service/README.md

 # Todo
++ Create a configuration loader (suggestion: use json module to load file from data folder)
 + Define a structure for the mongoDB data
 + Chose how to map Python classes and mongoDB BSON documents.